 The student is singly responsible for the management of his/her class registrations and withdrawals.
+Students are required to apply for temporary withdrawal or permanent withdrawal.

-The University's Electronic Academic Management System class attendance sheet should be checked before the last day to add a class, and before the last day to drop, for each trimester.
+The University's Electronic Academic Management System (Aeorion) class attendance sheet should be checked before the last day to add a class, and before the last day to drop, for each semester.
 The objective of checking the attendance sheet is to ensure that the record of courses for which the student is enrolled, is correct.
-The student should also check his/her account and the attendance sheet after making any change in registration.
+The student should also check his/her aeorion account and the attendance sheet after making any change in registration.
 If the record of courses dropped or added is not reflected on the University's Electronic Academic Management System, the student should contact the Data Entry Office for assistance.
 Ignoring an incorrect record may result in an "F" grade being placed on the student's permanent transcript.

-Applications for retroactive drops are rarely entertained and reflect poorly on the student's ability to cope with the demands of university life.
+Applications for retroactive withdrawals are rarely entertained and reflect poorly on the student's ability to cope with the demands of university life.
 A student, who wishes to withdraw from all USC courses and leaves the University in good standing, must complete and submit an official withdrawal form.